tedsluis/ansible-dump1090/README.md

 * Deploy updates rapidly over multiple hosts.
 * Guarantee that my devices are always in the correct same state after every reinstall.

-Ansible just checks the state.
+Ansible just checks the 'state'.
 If it is already in that right state, it does nothing.
 But if it isn't then Ansible will configure it in the right state!

 Ansible needs to be installed on only one 'management' host.
 This could be a raspberry pi or an other linux device.
 You can even run it on one of your dump1090 hosts!
 Ansible doesn't needs 'agents' or any additional software on the hosts you want to manage.
 It uses only SSH login with a SSH key!